LIS501/syllabi/md/Asgt3.md

 ## Milestone Deliverables {.steps}

-1. Research Question due LAB3DATE, to be posted to the class discussion forum designated by your instructor
+1. **Research Question due LAB3DATE**, to be posted to the class discussion forum designated by your instructor
      - Pose a research question.
 Your post should be a sentence or two (no more than a paragraph).
 Also provide feedback and suggestions to your classmates by replying to their posts.

-2. Research Methods due LAB5DATE, to be posted to the class discussion forum designated by your instructor
+2. **Research Methods due LAB5DATE**, to be posted to the class discussion forum designated by your instructor
      - Devise methods for addressing your research question and write a one paragraph description of an approach that you feel would be appropriate for investigating the question.
 Draw on and